-Your manual vacuum consists of a vacuum head, vacuum hose, telescopic pole and either a vac adapter (Doughboy skimmer) or skim-vac plate.
-The Vacuum head attaches to the telescopic pole, the hose slips onto the vacuum head on one end- (if you have a swivel end on your hose attach the swivel cuff end to the vacuum head) the other hose end will slip onto the vac adaptor (doughboy) or the skim-vac.
+Your manual vacuum consists of a vacuum head, vacuum hose, telescopic pole and (optional) skim-vac plate.
+The vacuum head attaches to the telescopic pole, the hose slips onto the vacuum head on one end- (if you have a swivel end on your hose attach the swivel cuff end to the vacuum head) the other hose end will slip onto the skim-vac or directly into the suction opening in the skimmer- follow the steps below before attaching the vacuum hose in the skimmer or skim-vac.